LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 and *'\t'* for tab).

 Create a DataFrame that includes only the values of the data that are useful to you.
-In the streamgage file, those values might be the date, time, and discharge measurements.
 Convert any measurements in imperial units into SI units.
 You can also change the name of the columns in the DataFrame like this:

 ~~~